How Long Does It Take to Become a Profitable Day Trader?

 You survive your losing streaks.

 Every strategy has drawdowns.
 Profitability isn't about avoiding losses.
-It's about keeping them small enough that your winners more than compensate.
-If a five-trade losing streak doesn't wreck your account or your mindset, you're getting there.
+It's about keeping them small enough that your winners more than cover them.
+A five-trade losing streak that doesn't wreck your account or your head means you're getting close.

 -